frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 }
 ```

+_Code 1.2.2.3.B: Sort and print vector using lambda functions._{: legenda}

 To see the typing time gain, just compare the normal definition of the `compare` function followed by its usage with the use of the lambda function.

-This code sorts a vector of integers in descending order using a lambda function, a modern and concise way to define operations directly in the place where they are needed.
+The Code 1.2.2.3.B sorts a vector of integers in descending order using a lambda function, a modern and concise way to define operations directly in the place where they are needed.
 It starts by including the standard libraries for input/output, dynamic arrays, and algorithms.
 The macro `ALL(vec)` is defined to simplify the use of `vec.begin(), vec.end()`, making the code cleaner and shorter.

 An alias `VI` is used for `std::vector<int>`, reducing the verbosity when declaring vectors.
 Inside the `main` function, a vector named `num` is initialized with the integers `{1, 3, 2, 5, 4}`.
 The `std::sort` function is called to sort the vector, using a lambda function `[](int a, int b) { return a > b; }` that sorts the elements in descending order.